We test out a Gaiam Balance Ball Chair

 What We Love About the Balance Ball Chair

 Posture Support - When we sat in the Balance Ball chair, we could immediately tell that we were sitting with better posture.
 The chair has a small back support, and sitting on the ball encourages you to sit up straight.
 Your body is more engaged, and we weren't tempted to slouch.

 Stretching Options - We also really love the idea that throughout your workday, you have the option of doing some stretches.
 The desk guide is a fantastic reference for great stretches, designed to break up your 9-5 work day sitting.

 Ability to Do Additional Exercises - Plus, if you are so inclined, you can even do a few ab exercises using the balance ball.
 No gym membership, but you have a free 20 minutes during lunch?
 Take the ball out of the chair and try out ab or leg exercises, or even push ups!
 These extra exercises are described in the desk reference that comes with the chair.

 Things to Think about Before You Invest in a Balance Ball Chair

 Price - At $79.98, the Balance Ball chair is in the range for what you might expect to pay for an office chair, and actually less expensive than other ergonomic office chairs.

 May Not Work for Your Specific Problem (Talk to Your Doctor First) - If you have back or neck problems, and you are considering a Balance Ball chair, you might want to speak with your doctor regarding whether this chair would be beneficial for your specific problem.

 Ball Size/Desk/Height - According to their website, the Gaiam Balance Ball chair is designed for heights of 5'-5'11' and weights up to 300 lbs.
 Read more on the Gaiam website.
-Be sure to check the chairs recommended dimensions before purchasing.

 And that's it!
 We really liked this chair as a great addition to your office.